esmeq/esp-32/led-blink/README.md

 When the pin is set to LOW (logic 0), it outputs 0V, there is no potential difference, and the LED turns off.

 Current limiting (resistor):
 The resistor is essential.
-Once an LED’s forward voltage 𝑉
-𝐿
-𝐸
-𝐷
-V
-LED
-	​

- is exceeded, its internal resistance becomes very small.
+Once an LED’s forward voltage V_LED is exceeded, its internal resistance becomes very small.
-Without a resistor, applying Ohm’s law
-𝐼
-=
-𝑉
-/
-𝑅
-I=V/R with
-𝑅
-≈
-0
-R≈0 would cause a very large current (short circuit), potentially damaging the LED or the microcontroller pin.
+Without a resistor, applying Ohm’s law 𝐼=𝑉/𝑅 with 𝑅≈0 would cause a very large current (short circuit), potentially damaging the LED or the microcontroller pin.

 Series configuration:
 All components are connected in series, so the same current flows through:
 Pin → Resistor → LED → GND

-The resistor sets the current
-𝐼
-I to a safe value (typically between 10 mA and 20 mA) according to the formula:
+The resistor sets the current 𝐼 to a safe value (typically between 10 mA and 20 mA) according to the formula: 𝐼=3.3𝑉−𝑉_𝐿𝐸𝐷/𝑅

-𝐼
-=
-3.3
-𝑉
-−
-𝑉
-𝐿
-𝐸
-𝐷
-𝑅
-I=
-R
-3.3V−V
-LED
-	​

 	​

 🔎 Why GPIO 2 Is Often Used (and Its Constraints)